News from the Schools: March 2019

 Seidenberg School of CSIS

 Seidenberg recently hired Jun Yuan, PhD, and Isaac Vaghefi, PhD.
-Yuan joins us from SUNY Stony Brook, and has acheived considerable acclaim in the field of research science.
+Yuan joins us from SUNY Stony Brook, and has achieved considerable acclaim in the field of research science.
 Vanghefi, who is joining us from SUNY Binghamton recently won an award at the International Conference on Information Systems (ICIS)’ Paper-a-Thon entitled “Digital Detox?
 Understanding Users’ Abstinence from Social Network Sits Use.”

 School of Education